Entering the ancient and bustling Medina of Fez, where every archway leads to a new adventure in the heart of Morocco.

 “How do you like this suit?
 It is good suit, no?
 It is ok to wear in the West… I America, no?” he begged.

-“Oh yeah you betcha, my man.
+“Oh yeah, you betcha, my man.
 You would be a rock star in the States in that garb; every girl crazy ‘bout a sharp-dressed man, you know?”

-“Come again?” he continued
+“Come again?” he continued.

-“So more about this Medina; does your sister even know we are coming for tea?”
+“So, more about this Medina; does your sister even know we are coming for tea?”
 I furthered

 The gent did not produce an answer to that question, which made me feel a bit detached and uneasy… in the detached and uneasy situation.
-Why would I want anything to make sense at this point in the journey.
-Things thus far had been wonky pretty much daily, and I just didn’t want to break up the set.
+Why would I want anything to make sense at this point in the journey?
+Things thus far had been wonky pretty much daily, and I didn’t want to break up the set.

 At once we came to a halt The gent, who was of some 45 years, gestured to a young girl I gauged as about eight years old.
 “Ah!” he exclaimed, “My sister!”
 He closed with her and chatted to her at length just out of my ear’s detection range.
 Well, I reckon they must have a lot to catch up on as I marveled at the age separation between these two siblings.
 But at least all seemed to be going as planned, right?

-The young girl walked away and the gent closed with me: “No, my mistake; not my sister,” he confessed.
+The young girl walked away, and the gent closed with me: “No, my mistake; not my sister,” he confessed.
 There it was, I knew it!
 I glanced at my watch.
 Let the record show that the Goddamned weirdness started at 1430 local Fez hours!
-My guard was up and I was getting a little pissed.
+My guard was up, and I was getting a little pissed.

 “How long does it take you to recognize your own sister, bro, or is your family just really that big?”
 I challenged.